 - Aj ty v IT - NGO providing IT courses for girls and women in Slovakia.
 Their vision is that at least 30% of girls study in IT schools and at least 40% of women work in IT positions.

 - Activities of DigiQ – Digital intelligence - Provides workshop series for elementary school students focusing on data protection and online safety.
 During COVID-19 epidemic – 23 webinars in 6 weeks for elementary school students focused on social media, disinformation, protection of personal data, hacking and related terms (Phishing, Scam, Spam, Adblocker, Virus, Antivirus)

 - CKO – centre for community organizing (Centrum komunitného organizovania) - “Not in our town – NIOT” (Nie v našom meste) - workshops and trainings for use of digital technologies for local activism

 - CeNef – Center for the support of Non-formal education - Network (in)security (“(Ne)bezpečne v sieti”) – Erasmus + project in cooperation with DigiQ and AMO (Association for international affairs) – use of modern technologies for Youth Work.
 Provides workshops for elementary school students and for youth workers engaging young people (Age 13-30 yrs)

 - NGO O.Z.
 Preventista - Workshops and webinars for elementary and secondary school students as well as for parents focusing on raising awareness about cyber security, cyber criminality and prevention of cyberbullying

 - Youth workers in Slovakia can use an online tool to assess the competences needed for setting up digital projects.
-The tool – called “Discover your competencies on-line” – has been developed by non-governmental organizations with the support of the national Programmes for Youth.
+The tool – called “Discover your competencies on-line” – has been developed by non-governmental organizations with the support of the MESRS grant scheme.